groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/document-information/_index.md

 3. **Read properties** such as `getFileType()`, `getPageCount()`, `getFileSize()`, and `getCreatedDate()`.

 > **Pro tip:** Cache the `DocumentInfo` object if you need to access the same document multiple times; this avoids redundant I/O.

+### How to Perform File Type Validation Java

+Use the `Annotation.isSupported(filePath)` method or compare the file’s extension against the list returned by `Annotation.getSupportedFileExtensions()`.
+This ensures you only process files your application can handle.

+### How to Read Document Properties

+The `DocumentInfo` object exposes getters for common properties:

+- `getFileType()` – returns the detected format (e.g., PDF, DOCX).
+- `getFileSize()` – size in bytes.
+- `getCreatedDate()` – creation timestamp (may be `null` if not available).

+### How to Detect File Format Java

+If you need to know the exact format beyond the file extension, call `Annotation.getFileFormat(filePath)`.
+This inspects the file header and returns a reliable format identifier.

+### How to Extract PDF Page Count

+For PDFs, `DocumentInfo.getPageCount()` reads only the necessary header information, so you get the page count without loading the entire document into memory.

+### How to Get Document Page Count

+The same `getPageCount()` method works for all supported formats (DOCX, PPTX, XLSX, etc.), giving you a unified way to retrieve the number of pages or slides.

 ## Available Tutorials